LaupWing/Daily-Planner/README.md

 - [x]  Split up the week and daily view
 - [ ]  Need To clean up a lot of code
     - [ ] Modulaze some code (put it in some dedicated files/functions)
+    - [ ] Centralize all the timeout en times in a json file

 ### Would be nice
 - [ ]  Make week view multiscreen compatible